SayadiFWD/web-sprint-challenge-adding-data-persistence/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Explain the difference between Relational Databases and SQL.
+1. Explain the difference between Relational Databases and SQL. relational databases store data in rows and columns like a spreadsheet while non relational databases store data don't using a storage model.

-2. Why do tables need a Primary Key?
+2. Why do tables need a Primary Key? the primary key is identifying a column of a table.

-3. What is the name given to a table column that references the Primary Key on another table?
+3. What is the name given to a table column that references the Primary Key on another table? foreign key.

 4. What do we need in order to have a _many to many_ relationship between two tables?